federico-ganzer/IDP_L205/docs.md

         'servo_pin1' : 13, 'servo_pin2' : 15,
         'led_pin' : 22, 'button_pin': 12 }
 ```
+Each number represents the corresponding GPIO pin on the picobot.

 The main loop (in `main.py`) starts by initialising the robot with the current target of `A`.
 Once the robot navigates to its target, it enters the pickup routine and initializes a new route based on the colour of the package it picked up.
 The route is then navigated, the block is dropped and a new route is initialized to the closest non-visited customer.
 The process is repeated until all customers have been visited.
 The robot then returns to the start box.